Elastic-net Regularized High-dimensional Negative Binomial Regression: Consistency and Weak Signals Detection: Applications of the oracles results

-Introduced by \cite{Zhangch14}, the de-biased Lasso was further study in \cite{Geer2014} and \cite{Jankova2016} within some generalized linear models.
-Following the the de-biasing idea, we deal with de-biased Elastic-net estimator $\boldsymbol{\hat b} =: \hat \bfbeta - \hat \Theta \dot \ell(\hat \bfbeta )$, which is asymptotic normality based on the established oracle inequality in Section~\ref{High}.
-Let ${\hat \bfbeta }$ be defined in optimization problem (\ref{eq:en}).
-Let ${\hat \Theta }$ be an approximate estimator of $\ddot l{({\bfbeta ^*})^{ - 1}}$(for example, the nodewise Lasso estimator, see \cite{Geer2014}).
-By stochastic Taylor expansion, we have
+Introduced by \cite{Zhangch14}, the de-biased Lasso was further studied in \cite{Geer2014} and \cite{Jankova2016} within some generalized linear models.
+Following the the de-biasing idea, we deal with the de-biased estimator $\boldsymbol{\hat b} =: \hat \bfbeta - \hat \Theta \dot \ell(\hat \bfbeta )$, which is asymptotically normal, based on the established oracle inequality in Section~\ref{High}.
+Let ${\hat \bfbeta }$ be defined as in optimization problem (\ref{eq:en}).
+Let ${\hat \Theta }$ be an approximated estimator of the inverse of the Hessian $-\ddot \ell{({\bfbeta ^*})}$(e.g., the CLIME or nodewise Lasso estimator for the estimated Hessian matrix).
+If $\dot \ell(\hat \bfbeta )$ is continuously differentiable, by Taylor's expansion of vector-valued functions, we have

-The notation $ \approx $ means the asymptotic equivalence under some regular condition.
-If $\sqrt n {R_n}$ is high-dimensional asymptotically negligible, then